 Game-changing RD&D to develop resilient energy delivery systems

 Cybersecurity solutions for critical energy infrastructure are imperative for reliable energy delivery.
 In today's highly connected world, with an increasingly sophisticated cyber-threat, it is unrealistic to assume energy delivery systems are isolated or immune from compromise.
-OE works closely with its private and public partners to accelerate the research, development and demonstration (RD&D) of next-generation cyber-resilient energy delivery systems and components.
+CESER works closely with its private and public partners to accelerate the research, development and demonstration (RD&D) of next-generation cyber-resilient energy delivery systems and components.

 Cybersecurity for the power grid must be carefully engineered to not interfere with energy delivery functions.
 For instance, the power grid has some legacy devices that are decades old, with limited computational resources and communications bandwidth to support cybersecurity protections.
 Control and protection devices are widely distributed, and some are in unmanned, remote substations or on top of poles in publicly accessible areas.
 Access controls are important and must not jeopardize normal operations or emergency responses.

 Cybersecurity for the modernized grid is bringing together two communities that until recently have spoken different languages.
 Information technology (IT) speaks the language of computers and networks that support utility business administrative processes.
 Operational technology (OT) speaks the language of electronic devices with embedded operating systems streamlined to support energy delivery functions, and operational networks.
 Utility IT and OT differ in important ways, making it necessary to develop tailored cybersecurity protections for OT systems.
 However, each has benefits that can be gained from the other.

 IT is increasingly being adapted to support OT in utilities so that operating systems, computer platforms, and networks commonly used in IT are now found in some OT architectures.
 The increasing use of IT computers and networks in OT architectures brings the need to protect these systems against malware developed to attack IT systems.